nickchase/k0s/docs/system-monitoring.md

 # System components monitoring

-Controller nodes [are isolated](architecture.md#control-plane) by default, which thus means that a cluster user cannot schedule workloads onto controller nodes.
+Controller nodes [are isolated](architecture.md#control-plane) by default, which means that a cluster user cannot schedule workloads onto controller nodes.

-k0s provides a mechanism to expose system components for monitoring.
+k0s provides a mechanism to expose system components for monitoring, however.
 System component metrics can give a better look into what is happening inside them.
 Metrics are particularly useful for building dashboards and alerts.
 You can read more about metrics for Kubernetes system components [here](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/).

-**Note:** the mechanism is an opt-in feature, you can enable it on installation:
+**Note:** This mechanism is an opt-in feature; you can enable it on installation:

 ```shell
 sudo k0s install controller --enable-metrics-scraper
 ```

-Once enabled, a new set of objects will appear in the cluster:
+Once enabled, a new set of objects appears in the cluster:

 ```shell
 ❯ ~ kubectl get all -n k0s-system